Kuku Kohli: Personal life and death

-He married actress Aruna Irani in 1990 and the couple have no children.
-This is his second marriage.
+Kohli married actress Aruna Irani in 1990 and the couple have no children.
+This was his second marriage.
 His children from his first marriage with Rita Kohli are daughters Pooja Kohli, a producer, and Karishma Kohli, a filmmaker who has been an assistant director in movies like Ek Tha Tiger (2012) and Bajrangi Bhaijaan (2015), both by Kabir Khan, and has also co-directed the Netflix series The Fame Game (2022).
 Karishma married actor Mikhail Yawalkar in 2025.